 These event planning binders were the event “bible” for each event and contained all of the vital details regarding the event, including proposals, vendor bids, invoices, meeting notes, contact lists, timelines, schedules, budgets, table layouts, seating arrangements and guest lists.
 If you went to any meeting without the event binder, you were basically flying blind because it contained all your reference materials.

 Nowadays you see fewer of these big event binders, which makes it all the more amazing when you spot someone lugging one around.
-And although I must admit I’m a bit of a luddite in a few ways (like I still prefer to buy music CDs instead of purchasing downloadable music … compressed music files just don’t sound the same to my ears), I’m still puzzled why so many people still insist on using event planning binders when there are so many better paperless event binder alternatives available … and so many drawbacks to relying on a printed event binder for the success of your event.
+And although I must admit I’m a bit of a luddite in a few ways (like I still prefer to buy music CDs instead of purchasing downloadable music … compressed music files just don’t sound the same to my ears), I’m still puzzled why so many people still insist on using event planning binders when there are so many better paperless event binder alternatives available (like event software tools) … and so many drawbacks to relying on a printed event binder for the success of your event.

 Based on conversations with hundreds of event planners and mangers over the last 5 years, we have compiled the six biggest reasons why the event planners we spoke with have rejected the event binder … and why you should follow their lead.

 NOTE – In the past, many conference / meeting attendees were often provided with conference binders / meeting binders that came with meeting schedules and materials; the reasons below for replacing event planning binders easily apply to conference binders and meeting binders, too (which are quickly being replaced by event apps and other technologies).